 If you have no limit to how long you can stay in Bulgaria, I would suggest as long as you can!

-If I did it all over again as a first-time traveller to Bulgaria and had limited time, I would stay five days or ten days.
+If I have to do it all over again as a first-time traveller to Bulgaria and have limited time, I would stay five days or ten days.

-For a five-day trip, I would include Sofia as the capital city has much to do.
+For a five-day Bulgaria trip, I would include Sofia as the capital city has many things to do.
 Plus, I would include seeing Rila Monastery in the Bulgarian countryside and Plovdiv, one of the oldest cities in Europe.

-For a ten-day trip, I would include the original 5-day itinerary and add many places along the Black Sea.
+For a ten-day Bulgaria trip, I would include the original 5-day itinerary and add several places along the Black Sea including Burgas, Sozopol, Nessebar and Varna.

 For 10 days in Bulgaria, follow Day 1 to 5 itinerary and add these destinations: